meltwater/secretary/README.md

 bind to 5070/tcp.
 The `secretary daemon` is completely stateless and can be load balanced easily.

+The daemon has an HTTP health check endpoint at `/v1/status` that will respond with `HTTP 200 OK` if all is well.
+This can be useful to point a load balancers health check mechanism at.

 ### Systemd and CoreOS/Fleet
 Create a [Systemd unit](http://www.freedesktop.org/software/systemd/man/systemd.unit.html) file in **/etc/systemd/system/secretary.service** with contents like below.
 Using CoreOS and